-The GW-11 pond and berms and the WC ponds and berms are actively used by Veolia and Tronox and cannot be removed.
-The berms around the ponds contain impacted soil, but this soil cannot be excavated because of the potential to compromise the integrity of the ponds.
-Therefore this area has been designated as I/E12, as shown in Figure 16.
-The perchlorate remediation process pipelines (PRP Pipelines) are located within I/E 12, and the boundaries for I/E 12 in the vicinity of these pipelines were developed, in part, utilizing a 10 foot offset from the top of the perchlorate remediation process pipelines, and an excavation that is sloped 3:1 to the design excavation depth.
-I/E 12 is located in APNs 17812201004, 17812301003 and 17812601004, and information related to this control area is presented in Table 1.
-Tronox estimates that the volume of impacted soil that will remain in place in this area, including the GW-11 Pond, the WC Ponds and the berms for these ponds is 408,658 cubic yards.
-This estimate assumes an average excavation depth over the entire area of 5 feet.
+The groundwater pondsGW-11 pond and berms and the WC ponds and berms are actively used by Veolia and Tronox and cannot be removed.
+The berms around the ponds contain contaminated soil, but this soil cannot be excavated because of the potential to compromise the integrity of the ponds.
+Therefore this area has been designated as I/E17E12, as shown in Figure 1916.
+The perchlorate remediation process pipelines (PRP Pipelines) are located within I/E 1712, and the boundaries for I/E 1712 in the vicinity of these pipelines were developed, in part, utilizing a 10 foot offset from the top of the perchlorate remediation process pipelines, and an excavation that is sloped 3:1 to the design excavation depth.
+I/E 1712 is located in APNs 17812201004, 17812301003 and 17812601004, and information related to this control area is presented in Table 1.
+We currently estimate Tronox estimates that the volume of impacted soil that will remain in place in this area, including the GW-11 Pond, the WC Ponds and the berms for these ponds is 408,658 cubic yards.
+This estimate assumes an average excavation depth over the entire area of 5 feet This estimate assumes an average excavation depth over the entire area of 5 feet.
 This volume estimate for the embankments is based on the depth of the impacted soil equal to the depths of the adjacent excavation areas.
 Because there is no chemical data available for the bottoms of the ponds, an average of the depths of the adjacent areas (approximately 5 feet) was used to estimate the depth of impacted soil beneath the ponds.
 Because the ponds are double-lined and impacted soil may have been removed from within the pond footprints during construction, this estimate may exceed the actual volume of impacted soil.

-Northgate's Revised Engineering Evaluation of Slope Stability, WC and GW-11 Pond Embankments, dated October 18, 2010, was approved by NDEP in their letter of November 24, 2010.
-The revised slope stability evaluation proposed to extend excavation slopes below the ground surface at an inclination of 3:1 to design depths.
-The embankments and the area from the toe of the embankment to the toe of the adjacent excavation will be capped at the surface with asphaltic chip seal, and this engineered control will prevent dust generation, act as a surface marker, and greatly reduce the potential for contact with the contaminated soil.
+Northgate's Revised Engineering Evaluation of Slope Stability, WC and GW-11 Pond Embankments, dated October 18, 2010 has been submitted to, was approved by NDEP.
+This in their letter of November 24, 2010.
+The revised slope stability evaluation proposesd to extend excavation slopes below the ground surface at an inclination of 3:1 to design depths.
+The embankments and the area from the toe of the embankment to the toe of the adjacent excavation will be capped at the surface with asphaltic chipsealchip seal, and this engineered control will prevent dust generation, act as a surface marker, and greatly reduce the potential for contact with the contaminated soil.

-2.2.13 I/E 13: Former Hazardous Waste Storage Area
+2.2.162.2.13 I/E 1813: Former Hazardous Waste Storage Area

-The former hazardous waste storage area is beneath two tanks and a membrane-lined containment area used by Tronox, and cannot be removed.
-Portions of RZ-B-07A, -08, and -09 extend into the hazardous waste storage area, and therefore portions of these excavation polygons cannot be excavated.
+The former hazardous waste storage area is beneath two tanks and a membrane-lined containment area used by Tronox, and cannot be completely removed.
+Portions of RZ-B-07A, RZ-B-08, and RZ-B-09 extend into the hazardous waste storage area, and therefore portions of these excavation polygons cannot be excavated.
 The excavations associated with RZ-B-07A, -08, and -09 will be excavated to the limits of the membrane.
 No setback is proposed and standard 1:1 sloping will be used.
-This area has been designated as I/E 13, as shown in Figure 17.
-I/E 13 is located in APN 17812401009 and 17813101002 and information related to this control area, including the volume of soil impacted in each of the excavation polygons, the COCs in each polygon, and the maximum depth of excavation, is presented in Table 1.
-Tronox estimates that the volume of impacted soil that will remain in place in this area is 2647 cubic yards.
+This area has been designated as I/E17E 13, as shown in Figure 1917.
+I/E 1713 is located in APN 17812401009 and 17813101002 and information related to this control area, including the volume of soil impacted in each of the excavation polygons, the COCs in each polygon, and the maximum depth of excavation, is presented in Table 1.
+We currently estimate Tronox estimates that the volume of impacted soil that will remain in place in this area is 6272647 cubic yards.